WORKSHOP ON THE USE OF AI

 TRANSFORMATION

-The challenge we often time see with academics, is simply, where to start.
-Especially when you feel resistance, or even feel fear such as for privacy matters.
-Perhaps the growing amount of policy, at European level, at your university level and facultly level, is scaring you too.
+The challenge we frequently see with academics, is simply, where to start.
+Especially when you feel resistance, or even have concerns regarding privacy issues.
+Perhaps the increasing amount of policy, at European level, and at university and faculty levels, are putting you off too.

 Ethically speaking you cannot be forced to use AI or force others to use it (such as your students).
 It must always be a free choice.
-But equally, if you don’t know it, do you truly have agency over your choice to use it or not?
+But equally, if you do not know fully about it, do you truly have agency over your choice to use it or not?

-We approach entering the AI scene, in a playful way.
-With us, you finally start to be able to orientate yourself in the world of AI, without feeling like you’re in the middle of an avalanche of information.
+We approach entering the AI scene, in a playful manner.
+With us, you ultimately start to orientate yourself in the world of AI, without feeling like youare in the middle of an avalanche of information.

 We bring back simplicity.